 This axe handle guard can be built for a variety of axes, which will be added to the expanding drop-down list.

 The axe handle guard will protect your axe handle from breakdown whenever you overstrike your axe, hitting the handle on the wood.
 It can save you from having to replace the handle, but with time, the axe handle guard will break down as well.
-It is made out of ⅛” thick leather and sealed with Neatsfoot oil.
+It is made out of ⅛” thick leather and treated with Fiebings Mink Oil (available from us here).
 There are two color options – brown or natural cowhide color (color may vary slightly).
 Keep in mind that the brown guard will show scratching more quickly than the tan option.

 The axe handle guard (collar guard) can also serve as a grip on your axe, and depending on how tightly you lace it down, should not slip down the handle.
 The guard runs roughly 4 inches down the handle, but this will vary with the axe you buy it for.
 As a general rule, the smaller the axe, the smaller and shorter the axe handle guard will be.